 Naruto: The Lost Story contains an OVA exclusive episode titled, “Mission: Protect the Waterfall Village!”
 The OVA was originally released in Japan on December 20, 2003.
-Viz Media produced an English dub of this OVA episode and released it on May 19, 2007.
+VIZ Media produced an English dub of this OVA episode and released it in 2007.

 Naruto: The Lost Story